DuyNguyen1879/mysqlbackup/README.md

 2)Shell script to take automatic backup to single database.

-s)Shell script to take automatic backup to all databases to single file.
+3)Shell script to take automatic backup to all databases to single file.

+4)set permission of script to 755 and run ./(filename).sh

-4)Cron job for scheduling backup
+5)Cron job for scheduling backup